Squid Proxy - Classic Collector

 snmp_access allow snmppublic localhost - Set up Telegraf.

-- Install Telegraf if you haven’t already, using the following steps.
+- Install Telegraf if you haven’t already, using the steps given in this documentation.

 Click to expand.
 Create or modify telegraf.conf